Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/zendesk_INS.md

 4. Select the type of authorization mechanism.

    i.
 Select oAuth v2.

+   ii.
+Provide a name for your authorization profile.

    iii.
 Login to Zendesk admin console, navigate to Apps & Integrations -> Zendesk API -> OAuth Clients

    iv.
 Add a new OAuth Client and Save.
 You will see Client Secret generated.